SABRC Frequently Asked Questions

 No. The Steel Recycling Institute has statistically determined the recycled and postconsumer recycled-content material in all steel products.
 Steel products made in America meet or exceed the minimum SABRC recycled-content requirements.

 Yes.
 Almost all compost will qualify as recycled-content compost because postconsumer material includes any compostable material and all plant material.
-As long as the material is derived from a biological breakdown of organic material and the compost was produced by a waste management facility, the compost will meet the requirements for recycled-content compost.
-However, requiring the supplier to complete the postconsumer-content certification form (CalRecycle Form74) and/or other documentation used to certify any amount of recycled-content material in a product will ensure that the product meets the minimum content requirements.
+If the material is derived from a biological breakdown of organic material and the compost was produced by a waste management facility, the compost will meet the requirements for recycled-content compost.

-- Should state agencies keep copies of all the Postconsumer-Content Certification Forms (CalRecycle 74) and/or other documentation for products?
+Should state agencies keep copies of all the Postconsumer-Content Certification Forms (CalRecycle 74) and other documentation for products?

 Yes.
 Statute requires state agencies to certify the amount of recycled material in all products.
 SABRC compliance is also evaluated during purchasing delegation reviews.

 Is there a records retention schedule of the SABRC annual reports?

 CalRecycle and the SABRC program does not dictate a specific schedule.
 Each state agency has its own schedule of retention that dictates how long it shall keep various records/files.